An Attention-Enhanced {\Phi}-OTDR Event Recognition Framework for Edge-Based Distributed Acoustic Sensing: Our Proposed Method

 \subsection{Overview}

 The overall architecture of the proposed STFT-AECNN framework is illustrated in Fig.~\ref{fig:architecture}.
 The framework follows a hierarchical, multi-stage design to progressively extract and refine discriminative features.
-First, the raw $\Phi$-OTDR signals are transformed into multi-channel STFT spectrograms through the preprocessing pipeline.
+Our framework first transforms the raw $\Phi$-OTDR signals into multi-channel STFT spectrograms through its preprocessing pipeline.
 These spectrograms serve as structured, information-rich inputs to the network.

 At the core of the architecture lies an iterative refinement process.
 Each stage initially extracts local spectral–temporal features from the spectrograms of individual channels.
 These features are then integrated using a novel attention-based fusion mechanism, which adaptively re-weights the contributions from different spatial channels.
 In this way, the model dynamically emphasizes the most informative representations while retaining the inherent richness of the data.
 After passing through cascaded convolutional and attention stages, the high-level features are aggregated and fed into a classification head to produce the final prediction.
 This structured approach enables the network to effectively learn complex spatial–spectral representations that are critical for distinguishing diverse event types in $\Phi$-OTDR systems.